Table of contents

 But let’s say you want the HRIS and SSO.
 Here's how much it will cost you.

 So, for a company with 75 employees, the first-year cost would be $13,220, or $1,102 per month.
 This amounts to about $14.70 per employee per month.
-Rippling doesn't explicitly state its pricing.
-You'll need to contact sales to receive a quote, so your pricing might differ slightly from this example.
+Rippling doesn't publish its pricing publicly, so these figures are based on quotes shared by buyers as of May 2026.
+You'll need to contact sales for your own quote, and your numbers may differ.

 But, just a moment, we’re not done.
 Although Rippling isn't considered cheap, the subscription costs aren't the main issue.
 Rather, the problem is another hidden cost that most people only learn about after it’s too late.